However, a personal loan may be a better choice if you want flexibility, don’t have a down payment, or plan to use the funds for multiple expenses.

 Cons of Using an Auto Loan to Buy a Car

 In general, we recommend using a car loan to finance your new car.
-You’ll generally get lower interest rates, faster financing, and with some research, you could find excellent deals that mean you won’t need to pay a deposit.
+You’ll generally get lower interest rates and faster financing, and with some research, you could find excellent deals that mean you won’t need to pay a deposit.
 Because a new car depreciates in value so quickly, if you choose a personal loan, you’ll probably end up paying a lot more than its worth in interest payments.
 Additionally, a car loan is one option for customers with poor credit.

 That said, there are some circumstances when a personal loan is a better choice.
-This includes if you can't get the money together for a down payment, if you want to make a lot of large purchases with a single loan amount, and/or you have an excellent credit score that allows you to unlock favorable rates.
+This includes if you can't get the money together for a down payment, if you want to make a lot of large purchases with a single loan amount, and/or if you have an excellent credit score that allows you to unlock favorable rates.

-The BestMoney.com editorial team is composed of writers and experts covering a full range of financial services.
+The BestMoney editorial team is composed of writers and experts covering a full range of financial services.
 Our mission is to simplify the process of selecting the right provider for every need, leveraging our extensive industry knowledge to deliver clear, reliable advice.